jacksonschan/lzdm/README.md

 + See the live version at <https://zipvalue.shinyapps.io/lzdm/>

-+ You can install and run the tool on locally with:
++ You can install and run the tool locally with:
 ```
 devtools::install_github("jacksonschan/lzdm")
 shiny::runGitHub("jacksonschan/lzdm")